BritishKoalaTea/tdd-py/README.md

 Open the project in PyCharm.

-Right-click on the tests folder and select "Run Unttests in tests'
+Right-click on the tests folder and select "Run 'pytest in tests' "

 Tests will run in the terminal in PyCharm